Understanding the Effects of Permanent Faults in GPU's Parallelism Management and Control Units: Proposed methodology

 \subsection{Instruction-level Error Propagation}

-Once the permanent hardware fault effect has been characterized as a visible software effect, we can propagate it through representative applications using fast software-based fault injection in real GPUs.

-To do so, we implemented one software \textit{error function} for each permanent error model obtained in the gate-level error identification and classification experiment (step 3).
-These error functions are inserted in the application's SASS code to implement the permanent error effect during the application execution, mimicking at the software level the equivalent effect of a permanent hardware fault in the GPU unit.
+Once the permanent hardware fault effect has been characterized as a visible software effect, we can propagate it through representative applications using fast software-based error injection in real GPUs.
+To do so, we implemented one software \textit{error function} for each permanent error model obtained in the error identification and classification experiment (step 3).
+These error functions are inserted in the application's SASS code to implement the permanent error effect during the application's execution, mimicking in software the equivalent effect of a permanent fault in the GPU unit.

-We crafted a customized binary instrumentation tool (\textit{\toolname{}}, that will be open-source after paper publication) built over the NVBit framework \cite{nvbit2019} to propagate the instruction-level error through the application software.
-To implement the software-level error propagation at the ISA-level, our tool adopts the Hardware-Injection through Program Transformation (HIPT) technique~\cite{nvbitfi2020}. \toolname{} mimics the behavior of a permanent error during the execution of an application considering: \textit{i)} the error model specifications, \textit{ii)} the device GPU architecture details, and \textit{iii)} the instrumentation mechanisms offered by the injection framework.
+We crafted a customized binary instrumentation tool (\textit{\toolname{}} \cite{REPO}) built over the NVBit framework \cite{nvbit2019} to propagate the instruction-level error through the application software.
+To implement the software-level error propagation at the ISA-level, our tool adopts the Hardware-Injection through Program Transformation (HIPT) technique~\cite{nvbitfi2020}. \toolname{} mimics the behavior of a permanent error during the application's execution considering: \textit{i)} the error model specifications, \textit{ii)} the GPU architecture details, and \textit{iii)} the instrumentation mechanisms offered by NVBit.

 We addressed two main challenges in the implementation of \toolname{}.
 (1) The target hardware units corruption can impact one or multiple threads in one or multiple warps.
 (2) Since we are addressing permanent faults, each instruction mapped to the corrupted hardware unit must be corrupted.
 Thus, we need to identify all the instructions activating the fault.